Hans-Adolf Prützmann

 Hans-Adolf Prützmann (31 August 1901 – 16 May 1945) was among the highest-ranking German SS officials during the Nazi era.
 From June 1941 to September 1944, he served as a Higher SS and Police Leader in the occupied Soviet Union, and from November 1943 was the Supreme SS and Police Leader in Ukraine.
-He oversaw the activities of the Einsatzgruppen detachments that perpetrated the Holocaust in the Baltic States and Ukraine.
-After being captured at the end of the Second World War, he committed suicide.
+He oversaw the activities of the Einsatzgruppen detachments that perpetrated the Holocaust in the Baltic states and Ukraine.
+After being captured at the end of World War II, he committed suicide.

 Early life

 Prützmann was born in the East Prussian town of Tolkemit, the son of a businessman.
 After completing his secondary education at the gymnasium, Prützmann became a member of the Freikorps "Aulock" between 1918 and 1921, seeing active service in the Upper Silesian uprisings in the summer of 1921.
 Afterwards, he studied agriculture at the University of Göttingen from 1921 to 1923 and then worked for seven years as an agricultural official in the Prussian provinces of Pomerania, Brandenburg, and East Prussia.